v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 Parameter Description

-Plug-ins options
+Plugins options

 Parameter Description

--lp, --list-plugins List the available plug-ins.
+-lp, --list-plugins Lists available plugins.

 Despite the usefulness of the command line interface there are two important limitations in the tool which need to be described.
 The first one is that only one operation is supported per execution, in other words, the parameters --export-to-file, --export-to-png, --export-to-svg, --export-to-dbms, --import-db, --diff, --fix-model and --dbm-mime-type can't appear in the same command call.
 The second limitation is that in any operation that produces an output file based upon the input model you are obligated to specify the input and output files and these files should have different names or the process will be aborted.